godotengine/godot-docs/classes/class_node.rst

 **NOTIFICATION_WM_SIZE_CHANGED** = ``1008``

-Notification received from the OS when the window is resized.
+Notification received when the window is resized.

+\ **Note:** Only the resized :ref:`Window<class_Window>` node receives this notification, and it's not propagated to the child nodes.

 .. _class_Node_constant_NOTIFICATION_WM_DPI_CHANGE: